hartwigmedical/hmftools/sage/README.md

 - **Auto scale parameterisation for lower / higher depth**  - This has caused problems for external users who just take our default parameters.
 Also relevant for priority analyses
 - **Quality trimming in long read context cores** - some variants (particularly indel in long repeats) may have very long read context cores.
 We should allow quality trimming of non sensitive sections of the core (eg. in the repeat sections) as we do for the flanks to improve sensitivity.
 - **Count overlapping reads from the same fragment once** - We treat all reads separately at the moment.
 Treating as fragments may improve calling for RNA, but likely has little impact in DNA.
-- **Extended core definition at long dicnucleotide transitions** - Insertions, deletions or SNV at reference genome contexts with adjacent dinucleotide repeats (eg. GAGAGAGAGAGAGTGTGTGTGTGT) may lead to artefacts due to jitter in either repeat and multiple read representations of different errors.
+- **Extended core definition at long dinucleotide transitions** - Insertions, deletions or SNV at reference genome contexts with adjacent dinucleotide repeats (eg. GAGAGAGAGAGAGTGTGTGTGTGT) may lead to artefacts due to jitter in either repeat and multiple read representations of different errors.
 We could do a better job to extend the core to make sure it always covers both repeats in these dinucleotide transitions.
 (Eg. GiabvsSelf004T chr17:12806443 G>GA or COLO829v003T ​​21:38036807 AACACAC>C failure to DEDUP)
 - **Relative Tumor Normal RawBQ filter** - may not be appropriate for difficult indels Eg. GIABvsSELF0004T  ​​9:139429959 TGGGAGTGGGTGG>T finds support in normal, but not raw support so we fail to filter.
 - **MNV calling near qual cutoffs** - Occasionally 2 variants may individually PASS but the combined MNV may fail filters.
 Impact is very limited since we will phase anyway.
 An example is COLO829v003T 13:5559855 TCA>CAT (which narrowly fails qual filtering but the component SNVs PASS).
 - **Germline INDEL with core overlapping somatic SNV/MNV may be called as somatic** - Since the CORE will not be found in the reference sequence.
 The calling of the somatic SNV may also be confounded.